dmsteger/countrySearch/README.md

 The command assumes you have a PHP binary in your system path.
 If you don't you will get an error and the server will not start.

+Also, I did use curl to call the api endpoint, so I did install that package on my stack.

 After starting the server go to:

 ```